asdanjer/slotcrafter/README.md

 - **Description:** Updates a specific SlotCrafter configuration setting to a new value.
 - **Permission:** `slotcrafter.admin`
-- **Permission Message:** "You do not have permission to use this command."
 - **Tab-Completion:** Yes

 ### `/yeetme`